DSABenchmark/DSAB/README.md

-# PKU Sketch Benchmark
+# Data Stream Algorithm Benchmark
-A benchmark intended for testing the performance of various sketch algorithms for multiple datasets in a simple way.
+A benchmark intended for testing the performance of various data stream algorithms for multiple datasets in a simple way.

 ## Requirements